Showing you How To Roast the Juiciest Whole Chicken so you can do it easily at home in the oven with lots of juice and flavor.

 How To Roast the Juiciest Whole Chicken

 I am so proud of myself for finally posting this!
 Gah, it’s been a long time coming.
 I try to be like a sponge in public and jot down the things friends and family ask me about preparing food.
 Roasting a whole chicken is among one of the more popular subjects.
 How do you do it, what temperature does it need to be at to be done, how do you prevent dryness, what do you do with the leftovers?
 All GREAT questions.
+These are also questions I get about chicken thighs, learn how to make those here!

 I’m going to go step by step with the directions below, you’ll see some progress photos and the final product.
 I use a really yummy blend of herbs and spices, but I bet you have all of those ingredients in your pantry.
 The trick to great flavor is really enough fat (butter or ghee & EVOO are what I use), and enough seasoning.
 Salt and pepper are important!